 He was transferred to another camp on The Isle of Man where he continued to help wherever needed and encourage exercise.
 At one point he began helping patients in the infirmary and it was at this point that he invented the first of many innovative exercise and rehabilitative machines.

 Pilates returned to Germany after the war where he trained the Hamburg Military Police and collaborated with dance and exercise experts such as the famous movement analyst, Rudolf von Laban, who incorporated some of Joe's theories and exercises into his own work.
 At this time he also married Elfriede who died 12 years later.
+(1)

-They opened a studio in New York City and taught Contrology.
-Located in the heart of the dance and theater world, the couple soon had a devout following of local dancers and other performing artists who came regularly for training and rehabilitation.
+They opened a studio in New York City and taught 'Contrology.'
+Located in the heart of the dance and theater scene, the couple soon had a devout following of local dancers and other performing artists who came regularly for training and rehabilitation.

-Famous dancers such as George Balanchine, Ted Shawn, and Martha Graham were regular members as were all of their students.
+Famous dancers such as George Balanchine, Ted Shawn and Martha Graham were regular members as were all of their students.
 Among them was my teacher Mary Bowen who continues to travel and teach Pilates all over the world as one of the first generation of Pilates students now known as "Pilates Elders."
 Less than a handful are still alive today.

 During the summer, Pilates taught young dancers at Jacob’s Pillow in Becket, Massachusetts.
 His classes always began with deep breathing, a primary component of his method.
 Mary once told me that Pilates asked 2 things of a student and 2 things only: "Learn the exercises and learn to breathe!"

-He died in 1967 in New York at the age of 84.
+He died in New York in 1967.
 There are reports that he died of smoke inhalation from a fire.
-But those who were there at the time confirm that he died of his cigar smoking habit, and that a fire did occur in a storage room before his death, but had nothing to do with his end.
+But those who were there at the time such as Mary confirm that he died of his cigar smoking habit a year after a fire that occured in a storage room.
+This fire had nothing to do with his death.
 The New York Times obituary read, "...a white-maned lion with steel blue eyes (one was glass from a boxing mishap), and mahagony skin, and as limber in his 80's as a teenager."

 Clara and their many students continued to teach and develop the Pilates method.
-By the 1990’s Pilates had spread worldwide with millions of enthusiasts.
+Within just 25 years after his death, Pilates had spread worldwide with millions of enthusiasts.
 His principles of core strength are now accepted and practiced by fitness trainers and physical therapists all over the world.